New Music on Boom

 Dolly Parton - If You Hadn’t Been There - released in honour of her late husband Carl Dean; they fell in love when she was 18 and he was 23

-Justin Hayward with Mike Batt - Life In A Northern Town - their first collaboration since 1989 and a beautiful version of an old favourite, accompanied by the London Philharmonic Orchestra
+Justin Hayward with Mike Batt - Life In A Northern Town - their first collaboration since 1989 and a beautiful new version of the 80s hit, accompanied by the London Philharmonic Orchestra

 Kate Rusby - Let Your Love Shine - often referred to as the Barnsley Nightingale, this is the folk icon’s lead single from forthcoming album When They All Looked Up, out on 25th April